 12Steppers.org - The 12 Steps & 12 Steps Programs

 12steppers.org is a resource website providing information on 12 step programs, the 12 step method and recovery from addiction via the 12 steps.
-We are not affiliated with any 12-step fellowships and the information provided is by current, active 12 step program members.
+We are not affiliated with any 12-step fellowships and we make no claims related to the efficacy or official endorsement of the 12-step programs discussed on our site.
+Our content is intended for informational purposes only and should not be considered a substitute for professional medical advice or treatment.

 12 Step Programs